jeremyjpj0916/cassandra_snap/README.md

 ### CREATE NEW SNAPSHOT

-If you dont want to use incremental backups, or if for some reason you want to create a new snapshot for your data, run the cassandra_snapshotter with the `--new-snapshot` argument.
+If you dont want to use incremental backups, or if for some reason you want to create a new snapshot for your data, run the cassandra_snap with the `--new-snapshot` argument.

 ### Data retention / Cleanup old snapshots